stanton26/AppDefense/labs/api-lab.md

 1. Open a new tab
 2. Click on the **VMware Cloud on AWS** bookmark shortcut on the Bookmarks bar
-3. Fill in your email address
-4. click on **Next**
+3. Login with the email address which you used to sign up to the VMware Cloud on AWS Experience day
-5. Click on the drop down next to your Name/Org ID
+4. Click on the drop down next to your Name/Org ID
+5. Click on **My Account** under "User Settings"
+6. In the My Account page, click on **API Tokens**
-6. Click on **OAuth Refresh Token**
+7. Click on **New Token**

-Now we can create a refresh token for your ID tied to this Org

-1. Click on **Create a new token**
-2. Click on **Copy to Clipboard**
+8. Click **Continue**

+Now you can click on **copy to clipboard** you also have the ability to revoke and regenerate the token if you wish.

-Now let's attach to the VMC server
+Now let's connect to our VMware Cloud on AWS platform from PowerShell

 ``` powershell
 connect-vmc -refreshtoken "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 ```

-NOTE: Within the PowerShell window you can just right-click to paste the code,quotes are optional

-Now we can see what Orgs we have access to
+Now we can use the following PowerShell command to see what VMware Cloud on AWS Organisations we have access to

 ``` powershell
 Get-VMCorg